TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 Okay, so let's focus on what are the non-functional aspects we've tried to incorporate in this deployment

-💠- Replicas - 2 replicas of Kiban pods, ▶️ Higher availability.
+💠-  Multiple replicas of Kibana pods, ▶ Higher availability.
 Even if one goes down, we've got another to serve requests, minimized downtime 👍

-💠- SecurityContext - these containers will be running as a non-root user (`runAsUser: 1000`).
+💠- These containers will be running as a non-root user (`runAsUser: 1000`).
 We have made it a point to explicitly set `runAsNonRoot: true`
- &rarr; Reduces the risk of privilege escalation attacks.
+ ➡️ Strong SecurityContext reduces the risk of privilege escalation attacks.

 💠- Seccomp profile ...

-> What's a seccomp profile :ques This was new to me as well when I was just starting out...
+> What's a seccomp profile? 🤔 This was new to me as well when I just started out...
 It's a feature, a kernel feature. that enables administrators to limit the system calls a container/ process can make.
 This has wide application in protecting against kernel-level exploits.
-It helps in reducing
+It helps in reducing the attack-surface area by filtering the system calls it can make

-💠- Having specified CPu and memory requests and limits, helps me in a dual manner.
+💠- Having specified CPU and memory requests and limits, helps me in a dual manner.
 One, we've got sufficient resources for Kibana Containers for maintaining a stable operation, while still preventing them from over-consuming resources, affecting my other services ▶️ Efficient Resource Management

+ 💠- Liveness + Readiness Probes.
+ Readiness = When a Kibana pod is ready to start accepting traffic, Livelibess = Checks if the pod requires a restart

+💠- Plus a PVC - Persistent volume claim to preserve the application's state and configuration across restarts.